 The paleo diet crowd appeal to intellectuals, with their nutrition science, their evo-bio and, of course, that aura of contrarianism and masculinity that appeal to the ego as well as the brain.
 The foodies, meanwhile, try to poeticise eating itself: babbling about the flesh of songbirds and the testicles of goats in terms that bards used to reserve for Queens and Goddesses.
 For less refined hipsters, there is meat porn: that strange genre of television that offers its viewers large helpings of carnivorous greed along with the faintest sprinkling of irony.
 Its heroes are people who consume meat in huge amounts while attributing orgasmic qualities to its smell and taste.

 Its leading practitioners on the Internet are the men behind Epic Mealtime – a series in which people create and eat meals of such outlandish proportions as a bird inside a bird inside a bird inside a pig.
-I once found its audacity entertaining but this paled even before I remembered that meat comes from sentient creatures rather than vending machines on legs.
+To my shame, I once found its audacity entertaining but this paled even before I remembered that meat comes from sentient creatures rather than vending machines on legs.
 There are, after all, only so many animals one can put inside other animals.
 What has kept the show alive is the attitude of its hosts: a comically overblown demeanor of brash aggression.

 There is nothing aggressive about Adam Richman.
 The host of Man v.
 Food just emanates warmth, and infects the viewer with good cheer.
 Like his grunting cousins in Epic Mealtime, though, his gimmick is to munch his way through burgers the size of blimps and steaks the size of submarines; all while talking as if it is a challenge that affirms his manly credentials.